 An electronic sign that said VBFB Day.
 That means Volunteer Bush Fire Brigade.
 I wonder how that day is celebrated surely with great fanfare in light of the recent devastating wildfires.
 I heard on the radio that they were recruiting backpackers to come help with reconstruction.

-A “road train”, which means a truck, has several cars attached so they are very long.
+A “road train” means a truck with several cars attached so they are very long.

 Lowflying Aircraft: No Standing in This Area – Wow!
 How low can they go that this sign is needed!